cdaly2/MoodlePRNG_qtype_plugin/README.md

 3. When a question is being marked, I take the response and forward it to the url to mark the response.

 The code that sits behind these urls can be in pretty much any programming language.
-The language that I use in the example here happens to be Python, but it doesn't need to be.
+The language that I use in the example here happens to be Python.
+The code is explained in the forum post above.

 Installation
 ============
-This was installed on a Vanilla Ubuntu 18.04 server with Moodle version 2018051701.00
+The plugin was installed on a Vanilla Ubuntu 18.04 server with Moodle version 2018051701.00

 1. Take the code in the cdsa directory and add it to moodle/question/type/.
    Logging in as moodle admin, you will be asked to install the new plugin.
 Install it.